PNAILab-CSB-NCI-NIH/cmm-web-submitter/README.md

 - If you get timeout errors, check your internet connection or try increasing `TIMEOUT_*` values in the jupyter notebook.
 - Make sure your input folders contain exactly one `.pdb` and one `.mrc` file each.
+- If you get errors in a few structures only, use the jupyter notebook to filter the submitted data by the error indexes.

 ---